How to Start Your Own LLC in Arizona - Complete Guide

 Email: answers@azcc.gov

-An Operating Agreement defines the internal structure and operating rules of your LLC.
+An Operating Agreement stipulates the internal organization and the rules of operation of your LLC.

 You must obtain an EIN if: